Netflix/hollow/docs/tooling.md

 ![History Lookup](img/history-lookup.png)

 Search for _exact matches_ using composite key is also supported.
-When search for a composite key, different fields need to be separated by colons.
+When searching for a composite key, different fields need to be separated by colons.

 Clicking on individual records will bring us back to the object diff view page to see what was changed.